Gabriel2409/obsidian_notes/Postgres - Transactions.md

 ### Vacuum

-VACUUM analyses stored tuple versions and reove the ones that are no longer perceivable.
+VACUUM analyses stored tuple versions and remove the ones that are no longer perceivable.
 It can be run agains a single table, a subset of columns or a full db.

 - plain `VACUUM` throws away dead tuples but does not defragment the table (no space reclaimed)
 - `VACUUM FULL` performs a full rewrite, throwing dead tuples and also reclaiming disk size